 Air pollution affects your body in lots of ways.
-It can increase the risk of some health problems, and can make existing health problems worse.
+It can increase the risk of developing some health problems - and can make existing health problems worse.

 Exposure to air pollution can make coughing and mucus production in adults worse, and it can increase the risk of getting pneumonia caused by bacteria.
-There is emerging evidence that air pollution can increase your risk of developing Type 2 diabetes, and that it may increase the risk of bladder cancer.
+There is emerging evidence that air pollution can increase your risk of developing Type 2 diabetes, and limited evidence that it may increase the risk of bladder cancer.
 There is now emerging evidence on the link between air pollution and brain functions, such as memory, and increased risk of dementia.

 Is there a link between air pollution and coronavirus?

 Recent media coverage on the link between air pollution and coronavirus has led to increased interest in understanding what air pollution is and the associated health risks.
 In this video, we spoke to Professor Stephen Holgate, Medical Research Council Clinical Professor of Immunopharmacology and Honorary Consultant Physician within Medicine at the University of Southampton and UK Clean Air Champion to get the low down.

 Video shows Professor Stephen Holgate discussing potential links between air pollution and coronavirus.